ianmitch90/portfolio/README.md

 ```
 react-scripts build
 ```
-note that browserHistory becomes unavailable when trying to use index.html method on some hosting services
+Note -- browserHistory becomes unavailable when trying to use index.html method on some hosting services

 ## Built With